 The binary callback function LookupFun is used for looking up objects in the table.
 The first argument Position is the key position or an indexed position and the second argument Keys is a sorted list of unique values.
 The return value is to be a list of all objects (tuples) such that the element at Position is a member of Keys.
 Any other return value is immediately returned as value of the query evaluation.
 LookupFun is called instead of traversing the table if the parse transform at compile time can find out that the filters match and compare the element at Position in such a way that only Keys need to be looked up in order to find all potential answers.
 The key position is obtained by calling InfoFun(keypos) and the indexed positions by calling InfoFun(indices).
-If the key position can be used for lookup it is always chosen, otherwise the indexed positions the one occurring first in the list returned by InfoFun is chosen.
-Positions requiring more than max_lookup [page 273] lookups are ignored.
+If the key position can be used for lookup it is always chosen, otherwise the indexed position requiring the least number of lookups is chosen.
+If there is a tie between two indexed positions the one occurring first in the list returned by InfoFun is chosen.
+Positions requiring more than max_lookup [page 298] lookups are ignored.